ruby-rdf/rdf-bert/README.md

 ### Datatyped literals

-RDF literals that have an accompanying datatype URI are serialized on the wire as BERT strings like plain literals (see above), but contain the added absolute datatype URI at the end of the string, after the concluding `'"'` (double quote) character:
+RDF literals that have an accompanying datatype URI are serialized on the wire as BERT strings like plain literals, but contain the added absolute datatype URI at the end of the string, after the concluding `'"'` (double quote) character:

     RDF::BERT.serialize(3.1415)
     #=> "\"3.1415\"^^<http://www.w3.org/2001/XMLSchema#double>"